davidbmar/audio_client_server/orchestrator/orchestrator.v2.md

 - **Orchestrator Logic**:
   - Build the orchestrator to manage task assignment, poll the status queue, and update task statuses in the **RDS Database**.

----

-This document provides a solid foundation for implementing a simplified and scalable task management system using multiple SQS queues and visibility timeout without heartbeats.
-Let me know if you’d like to proceed with the implementation!